-The market for recycled paint is developing at a very rapid pace in the area of green procurement for businesses.
+The market for recycled paint continues to develop in the area of green procurement for businesses.
 Environmentally responsible or "green" procurement refers to the selection of products and services that minimize environmental impacts.

 In addition to providing exceptional value and environmental benefits, the value-added aspect of recycled paint plays a growing role in the developing "green economy."